Kentucky Golf Foundation

 “As someone who grew up playing junior golf in Kentucky, it is an honor and a privilege to give back to the game in my home state,” said PGA Tour star Justin Thomas.
 “My hope is that these funds help ease the financial burden of tournament play and support these young athletes as they continue to grow into better golfers and better individuals.”

-We wish Griffin and Claire continued success and look forward to following their journeys.
+The Thomas Family and the Kentucky Golf Foundation wish Griffin Jackson and Claire Reynolds continued success and look forward to following their journeys.

 About the Justin Thomas Fund